0x3bfc/DockerCairo-meetups/19Nov2016/NetworkingContainers.md

 2. Attach containers to your network

-Attaching your app container to your network provides more secure communication for your applications.... so for example if you want to make db communication on specific network to overcome any communication on default bridge network... you can use `--network` option to connect the running app to specific network as following:
+Attaching your app container to your network provides more secure communication to your applications.... so for example if you want to make db communication on specific network to overcome any communication on default bridge network... you can use `--network` option to connect the running app to specific network as follows:

       # run DB container and attach it to my-network
       $ sudo docker run -d --network=my-network --name db training/postgres
       # run web app and attach it to default bridge
       $ sudo docker run -d --name web training/webapp python app.py

-Now your DB container is running and connected to `my-network` network... if you create your web application ... and connect it to the default bridge ... your app gonna be unreachable your DB....That is because the two containers are running on different networks
+Now your DB container is running and connected to `my-network` network... if you create your web application ... and connect it to the default bridge ... your app will going to be unreachable to your DB....This is because the two containers are running on different networks

 So, you can connect the web app to multiple networks using `connect`